That is what happens to those who pluck and eat fruits at the wrong time and in the wrong way. Oh, the fruit is good, but they loath it ever after.

 Alas!
 Before Professor Tolivsky could demonstrate the merits of his discovery to the world, the said potion, formula and all, was stolen!

 Madame Melissa Forethought, a miserable, ruthless, and extravagantly wealthy New York heiress, who at the time was sixty-seven years old, wanted desperately to live at least until the year 2000.
 In addition, she was also determined to be the first person to try Ivan Tolivsky’s concoction.
 It should therefore come as no surprise that the purloined potion, by various and devious means, fell into her greedy clutches.

 In the presence of five accomplices, Madame Forethought consumed a draft of the elixir of life.
 Thereafter, she did live an additional one hundred years.
 Unfortunately for her, her doctors had failed to diagnose the presence of pneumonia bacteria in her lungs.
-Not only did the evil heiress live a hundred more years, but the pneumonia streptococci also lived a hundred more years, making the rest of her long life thoroughly wretched.
+Not only did the evil heiress live a hundred more years, but the pneumonia streptococci also lived a hundred more years, making the rest of her long life thoroughly wretched, a living hell.
 It is a dangerous undertaking to consume an elixir of life!
 There are benefits, to be sure, but there may also be negative consequences.

 Melissa Forethought died in April 2005 in one of our nursing homes here in Easton.
 Her obituary conveniently omitted the fact that she had been born in 1838.
 You and I, however, know the truth.
 As for poor Professor Ivan Tolivsky, in 1906 he was unceremoniously drummed out of the Rossi’iskaya akade’miya nau’k as a quack.
 He and his potion were never heard from again—except, of course, until now.